-Why mini-hydro ?
-Small-scale hydropower is one of the most, long term cost-effective and reliable energy technologies to be considered for providing clean electricity generation.
+Small-scale hydropower is one of the most long term, costeffective and reliable energy technologies to be considered for providing clean electricity generation.

-In particular, the key advantages that small hydro has over wind, wave and solar power are:
+In particular, the key advantages that small hydro has over wind and solar power are:

-- A high conversion efficiency (70 90%), by far the best of all energy technologies. - A high capacity factor (typically >50%), compared with <10% for solar and around 30% for wind. - A high level of predictability, varying with annual rainfall patterns. - Slow rate of change; the output power varies only gradually from day to day (not from minute to minute). - A good correlation with demand i.e. output is maximum in winter. - 24 hour generation i.e. works at night. - It is a long-lasting and robust technology; systems can readily be engineered to last for 50 years or more. - Well-designed schemes are also environmentally benign.
-Small hydro is in most cases "run-of-river"; in other words any impoundment is quite small, often an existing weir, and little or no water stored.
+- A high conversion efficiency (70 90%), by far the best of all energy technologies, including thermal plant. - A high capacity factor1 (typically 40-50%), compared with <10% for solar and around 25-30% for onshore wind. - A high level of predictability, varying with annual rainfall patterns. - Slow rate of change; the output power varies only gradually from day to day (not from minute to minute). - A good correlation with demand i.e. output is maximum in winter when energy is most needed. - 24 hour generation i.e. it still works at night. - It is a long-lasting and robust technology; systems can readily be engineered to last for 50 years or more. - So every hydro scheme built today should still be generating in 2050 (and 2070), contributing to the Net Zero target.

-Therefore run-of-river installations do not have the same kinds of adverse effect on the local environment as large-scale hydro, which involves a substantial dam and a more fundamental alteration to the downstream flow pattern.
+Well-designed schemes have a negligible environmental impact.
+New small hydro are in most cases "runof-river"; in other words any impoundment is quite small, often an existing weir, and little or no water is stored.
+Therefore run-of-river installations do not have the same kinds of adverse effect on the local environment as large-scale hydro, which involves a major dam and a more fundamental alteration to the downstream flow pattern.
+However, modest storage schemes at the top end of a catchment can have a very low impact if they do not disrupt essential fish movements or hold back large volumes of sediment.